ManHinnn0509/yt-view-farm/README.md

 Any Chrome extensions can be added to the web driver

-Follow the stucture of given example in `chrome_extensions/` directory show works
+Follow the stucture of given example in `chrome_extensions/` directory should work

 ## References